PavanSeervi/simon-says-game/README.md

    git clone https://github.com/yourusername/simon-says-game.git

 ## Usage
-1. Start the Game: Click the "Start" button to begin.
+- **Start the Game**: Click the "Start" button to begin.
-2. Observe the Sequence: Watch and listen carefully as the game displays a sequence of lights and sounds.
+- **Observe the Sequence**: Watch and listen carefully as the game displays a sequence of lights and sounds.
-3. Repeat the Sequence: Click the colored buttons in the exact same order.
+- **Repeat the Sequence**: Click the colored buttons in the exact same order.
-4.Progress: Each correct repetition increases the sequence length and your score.
+- **Progress**: Each correct repetition increases the sequence length and your score.
-5. Game Over: If you make a mistake, the game ends, and your final score is displayed.
+- **Game Over**: If you make a mistake, the game ends, and your final score is displayed.
 Click "Restart" to try again.

 ## Customization
-You can easily customize the game to suit your preferences by editing the config.js file:
+- **You can easily customize the game to suit your preferences by editing the config.js file**:

 const config = {
   sequenceSpeed: 1000, // Time (in milliseconds) between sequence steps